-- (a-5) "Handgun" as used in this Section has the meaning given to it in Section 5 of the Firearm Concealed Carry Act. - (b) "Stun gun or taser" as used in this Section has the same definition given to it in Section 24-1 of this Code. - (c) This Section does not apply to or affect the transportation or possession of weapons that: - (i) are broken down in a non-functioning state; or - (ii) are not immediately accessible; or - (iii) are unloaded and enclosed in a case, firearm carrying box, shipping box, or other container by a person who is eligible under State and federal law to possess a firearm has been issued a currently valid Firearm Owner's Identification Card. - (d) Sentence. - (1) Aggravated unlawful use of a weapon is a Class 4 felony; a second or subsequent offense is a Class 2 felony for which the person shall be sentenced to a term of imprisonment of not less than 3 years and not more than 7 years, except as provided for in Section 5-4.5-110 of the Unified Code of Corrections. - (2) (Blank).
-Except as otherwise provided in paragraphs (3) and (4) of this subsection (d), a first offense of aggravated unlawful use of a weapon committed with a firearm by a person 18 years of age or older where the factors listed in both items (A) and (C) or both items (A-5) and (C) of paragraph (3) of subsection (a) are present is a Class 4 felony, for which the person shall be sentenced to a term of imprisonment of not less than one vear and not more than 3 years.
+- 1 (b) "Stun gun or taser" as used in this Section has the 2 same definition given to it in Section 24-1 of this Code. - (c) This Section does not apply to or affect the transportation or possession of weapons that: - (i) are broken down in a non-functioning state; or - (ii) are not immediately accessible; or - (iii) are unloaded and enclosed in a case, firearm carrying box, shipping box, or other container by a person who is eliqible under State and federal law to possess a firearm has been issued a currently valid Firearm Owner's Identification Card. - (d) Sentence. - (1) Aggravated unlawful use of a weapon is a Class 4 felony; a second or subsequent offense is a Class 2 felony for which the person shall be sentenced to a term of imprisonment of not less than 3 years and not more than 7 years, except as provided for in Section 5-4.5-110 of the Unified Code of Corrections. - (2) (Blank).
+Except as otherwise provided in paragraphs (3) and (4) of this subsection (d), a first offense of aggravated unlawful use of a weapon committed with a firearm by a person 18 years of age or older where the factors listed in both items (A) and (C) or both items (A-5) and (C) of paragraph (3) of subsection (a) are present is a Class 4 felony, for which the person shall be sentenced to a term of imprisonment of not less than one year and not more than 3 years.

-- (3) Aggravated unlawful use of a weapon by a person who has been previously convicted of a felony in this State or another jurisdiction is a Class 2 felony for which the person shall be sentenced to a term of imprisonment of not less than 3 years and not more than 7 years, except as provided for in Section 5-4.5-110 of the Unified Code of Corrections. - (4) Aggravated unlawful use of a weapon while wearing or in possession of body armor as defined in Section 33F-1 by a person who is prohibited under State or federal law from possessing a firearm has not been issued a valid Firearms Owner's Identification Card in accordance with Section 5 of the Firearm Owners Identification Card Act is a Class X felony. - 21 (e) The possession of each firearm in violation of this 22 Section constitutes a single and separate violation. - 23 (Source: P.A.
+- (3) Aggravated unlawful use of a weapon by a person who has been previously convicted of a felony in this State or another jurisdiction is a Class 2 felony for which the person shall be sentenced to a term of imprisonment of not less than 3 years and not more than 7 years, except as provided for in Section 5-4.5-110 of the Unified Code of Corrections. - (4) Aggravated unlawful use of a weapon while wearing or in possession of body armor as defined in Section 33F-1 by a person who is prohibited under State or federal law from possessing a firearm has not been issued a valid Firearms Owner's Identification Card in accordance with Section 5 of the Firearm Owners Identification Card Act is a Class X felony. - 16 (e) The possession of each firearm in violation of this 17 Section constitutes a single and separate violation. - 18 (Source: P.A.
 100-3, eff.
 1-1-18; 100-201, eff.
-8-18-17.) - 24 (720 ILCS 5/24-1.8) - 25 Sec.
+8-18-17.) - 19 (720 ILCS 5/24-1.8) - Sec.
 24-1.8.
-Unlawful possession of a firearm by a street
+Unlawful possession of a firearm by a street gang member. - 22 (a) A person commits unlawful possession of a firearm by a 23 street gang member when he or she knowingly: - 24 (1) possesses, carries, or conceals on or about his or 25 her person a firearm and firearm ammunition while on any street, road, alley, gangway, sidewalk, or any other lands, except when inside his or her own abode or inside his or her fixed place of business, and has not been issued a currently valid Firearm Owner's Identification Card and is a member of a street gang; or